-Microsoft SQL Server is one of the most widely used relational database management systems out there.
+Microsoft SQL Server is one of the most widely used relational database management systems by volume of installations.
 Its global footprint across all customers is likely in the range of exabytes (thousands of petabytes).
 Or perhaps even zettabytes (thousands to millions of exabytes).
-That’s an unfathomable amount of data needs to be protected, and when it needs to be restored it needs to be done quickly.
+That amount of data needs to be protected, and when it needs to be restored it needs to be done quickly.

 With this large, ever-increasing global footprint of data (data gravity), database administrators continually face the challenge of accommodating backups of these databases during a set timeframe.
 Computationally, this becomes purely a storage throughput (bandwidth) problem.

 For a backup, you need throughput on your source storage device to read your database files into memory buffers that will then be written to backup files on the target device.
 Conversely, for a restore operation, you need throughput on your source backup device to read your backup files.
 Then you need throughput on your primary storage device that holds your database files to write them at acceptable speeds.
 In short, it’s all about the throughput.

-What is an acceptable backup/restore speed these days?
-You likely have a device in your pocket that can handle at least a gigabyte per second of throughput.
-So why should you accept anything less for something as important as database backups?
+What is considered an acceptable backup/restore speed these days?
+You likely have a phone in your pocket that can handle at least a gigabyte per second of throughput.
+So why should you accept anything less for something as important as production database backups?

 Test Your SQL Server Backup Speed

 If you don’t know what kind of throughput you’re achieving while backing up your SQL Server databases, you can run a simple query on any instance that will provide throughput stats for your backups.
 This query is similar to one on SQLBackupRestore.com.
 (The site is a great resource if you want a deep dive on how SQL Server backups work.)

 CAST(CAST((backup_size / (DATEDIFF(ss, backup_start_date,